thomaschsu/thomaschsu.github.io.bak/README.md

 # thomaschsu.github.io - Portfolio

 ### Description
 My "most-up-to-date" portfolio.
 Read a small biography about me, look at my portfolio, or contact me directly.
 You can find all the information you need.
-This portfolio will always be in-progress as I will constantly want to change the look and feel as I am growing in knowledge.
+This portfolio will always be "in-progress" as am constantly changing the look and feel.

 - - -
 ### Demo